Language of Bodo Tribe

 This tribal group is known for their rich and diverse culture.
 Cultural exuberance of the whole of the society of the Bodo tribal community incorporates elements like dancing, singing, language etc. Also if one studies the society of the Bodo tribal community, one can find several surnames like Bargayary, Basumatary, Bodosa, Boro, Brahma, Bwiswmuthiary, Dwimary, Goyary, Ishlary, Ishwary, Khaklary, Mushahary, Narzary, Owary, Sargwary, Sibigry and Wary.

 Like many of the tribal communities of Indian subcontinent, these Bodo tribes have got orientation towards religion as well as spiritualism.
-Despite the advancement of Hinduism amongst the Bodo tribal community, the majority of Bodo Hindus follow a set of rules called Brahma Dharma.
+Despite the advancement of Hinduism amongst the Bodo tribal community, the majority of Bodo Hindu follows a set of rules called 'Brahma Dharma'.
 Also there are various religious practices and beliefs have been adapted by all the Bodo tribal people over the years.
-In the ancient years, Bodo tribes fete their ancestors.
 However, in the contemporary period, these Bodo tribes have undertaken the diverse practices like Bathouism, Hinduism and Christianity.
 To be precise, Bathouism is a special type of worship of progenitors, better known as 'Obonglaoree'.

-The Bodo tribal community is very fond of the conventional drink, called Zu mai where Zu means wine, Mai means rice.
-For most of the Bodo tribes, rice is the main food and is usually savoured by a non vegetarian dish.
-Apart from these, Bodos are fond of Oma Bedor, Onla and Narzi and these are their main cuisines.
+The Bodo tribal community is very fond of their conventional drink, called 'Zu mai' where 'Zu' means wine, 'Mai' means rice.
+For most of the Bodo tribes, rice forms the staple diet and is usually savoured by a non vegetarian dish.
+Apart from these, Bodos are fond of 'Oma Bedor', 'Onla' and 'Narzi' and these are their main cuisines.

 Fairs and festivals constitute a significant part of the culture of the Bodo people.
-One of the most cherished festivals of this tribal group is Baishagu.
+One of the most cherished festivals of this tribal group is 'Baishagu'.
 It is basically a springtime festival and is celebrated during mid April.
 These people are popularly known for their colourful folk dances.

 Occupation of Bodo Tribe

 Over the years following the traditions and culture of some of the other tribal communities of the whole of the Indian subcontinent, these Bodo tribes too have taken up several occupations.
 In the early years, this Bodo tribal community has practiced of all types of cultivation and farming.
 Rice farming, tea plantation, pig and poultry farming, and silkworm rearing are quite significant amongst them.
 Moreover, the Bodos are excellent bamboo craftsman and the Bodo tribal community has also developed craftsmanship in creating several products from things like bamboo.
 Weaving is also a popular occupation of the Bodo tribes.
 All the exquisite products that these Bodo tribes have created over the years have been the main force of enabling the Bodo tribal community to reach to its zenith.
 Several Bodo families rear silkworms.
 Amongst the Bodo tribal females, weaving has gained fame and popularity.
-Since a very early age, these Bodo girls learn the art of weaving, and thus loom is an inseparably thing in the courtyard of a Bodo house.
+Since a very early age, these Bodo girls learn the art of weaving, and thus loom is an inseparable object in the courtyard of a Bodo house.

 Further, some interesting points have been inferred by the anthropologists, which have carried on surveys on their lives.
 This Bodo tribal community speaks the language, having the same name.
-In the Bodo Language Ba means five and thou means deep.
+In the Bodo Language 'Ba' means five and 'thou' means deep.
 Bodo tribe represents one of the largest of 18 ethnic sub-groups of Kacharis group.